thierschi/css-channel-bot/README.md

-# Channel-Bot for the computersciencesquad Dicord server
+# Channel-Bot for the computersciencesquad Discord server

 Further information coming soon